-Dominic Russell is a Senior Associate working within Coleman Greig's Employment Law team.
+Dominic Russell is a Special Counsel working within Coleman Greig's Employment Law team.

 As an employment law expert with significant experience in complex commercial and employment litigation matters, Dominic acts for companies, boards and high net worth individuals across a range of industries - including financial services, insurance, engineering, mining, manufacturing, construction and professional services.

 An experienced litigator, Dominic has acted in proceedings throughout all courts within the NSW and Federal jurisdictions, and has developed a specialised practice in the enforcement of post-employment contractual and common law duties, including restraints of trade, protection from misuse of confidential information.

 - Successfully enforcing a contractual restraint of trade formed under the laws of Connecticut, USA in the Supreme Court of Western Australia, securing a 2 year non-compete restraint on a former sales director of a US based engineering firm.

 - Acting for an ASX-listed company in Federal Court proceedings to protect a subsidiary from a national competitor that had been established by 15 of its former employees.